Washington Heights, Manhattan: Health

 As of 2018, the overall life expectancy of Community District 12 is 84, 2.8 years greater than the citywide average and 5.3 years greater than the nationwide average.
 Its rates of premature death from cancer (39.1 per 100,000) and heart disease (26.1 per 100,000) are significantly lower than the citywide rates, although its drug-related death rate (9.6 per 100,000) is similar and suicide death rate (7.2 per 100,000) is higher.

-The NewYork–Presbyterian Hospital/Columbia University Irving Medical Center is located in Washington Heights at 168th Street between Broadway and Fort Washington Avenue.
-Built and opened in the 1920s, and known as the Columbia–Presbyterian Medical Center until 1998, the complex was one of the world's first academic medical centers.
-The campus contains the Columbia University College of Physicians and Surgeons, the medical school of Columbia University.
-The campus also contains Morgan Stanley Children's Hospital, New York City's only stand-alone children's hospital.
+NewYork–Presbyterian/Columbia University Irving Medical Center opened in 1928 as Columbia–Presbyterian, one of the first academic medical centers in the United States.
+It was known as the Columbia–Presbyterian Medical Center until 1998.
+The complex, located between 165th and 168th Streets west of Broadway, contains the Columbia University College of Physicians and Surgeons the medical school of Columbia University.
+The campus also contains the Mailman School of Public Health, as well as Morgan Stanley Children's Hospital, New York City's only stand-alone children's hospital.
 In addition, NewYork–Presbyterian's Allen Hospital is located in Inwood.

 Politics

 Politically, Washington Heights is in New York's 13th congressional district, represented by Democrat Adriano Espaillat as of 2017.
-It is also part of the 31st State Senate District, represented by Democrat Robert Jackson, and the 71st and 72nd State Assembly districts, represented respectively by Democrats Al Taylor and Manny De Los Santos.
-In the City Council, the neighborhood is part of the 7th and 10th districts, represented respectively by Democrats Shaun Abreu and Carmen De La Rosa.
+It is also part of the 31st State Senate District, represented by Democrat Robert Jackson, and the 71st and 72nd State Assembly districts, represented by Democrats Al Taylor and Manny De Los Santos, respectively.
+In the City Council, the neighborhood is part of the 7th and 10th districts, represented by Democrats Shaun Abreu and Carmen De La Rosa, respectively.

 Post offices and ZIP Codes

 Washington Heights is located in three ZIP Codes.
-From south to north, they are 10032 (between 155th and 173rd streets), 10033 (between 173rd and 187th streets) and 10040 (between 187th and Dyckman streets).
+From south to north, they are 10032 (between 155th and 173rd Streets), 10033 (between 173rd and 187th Streets) and 10040 (between 187th and Dyckman Streets).

 The United States Postal Service operates four post offices in Washington Heights: